Flexagon: History

-Discovery and introduction
+Discovery and introduction of the hexaflexagon

 The discovery of the first flexagon, a trihexaflexagon, is credited to the British mathematician Arthur H. Stone, while a student at Princeton University in the United States in 1939.
 His new American paper would not fit in his English binder so he cut off the ends of the paper and began folding them into different shapes.
 One of these formed a trihexaflexagon.
 Stone's colleagues Bryant Tuckerman, Richard Feynman, and John Tukey became interested in the idea and formed the Princeton Flexagon Committee.
 Tuckerman worked out a topological method, called the Tuckerman traverse, for revealing all the faces of a flexagon.
-Tuckerman traverses are shown as a diagram.
+Tuckerman traverses are shown as a diagram that maps each face of the flexagon to each other face.
+In doing so, he realized that each face does not always appear in the same state.

 Flexagons were introduced to the general public by Martin Gardner in the December 1956 issue of Scientific American in an article so well-received that it launched Gardner's "Mathematical Games" column which then ran in that magazine for the next twenty-five years.
 In 1974, the magician Doug Henning included a construct-your-own hexaflexagon with the original cast recording of his Broadway show The Magic Show.